 In addition, we acknowledge the need to prepare for potential climate change-related impacts to our business and properties.
 We also acknowledge that we, primarily through our tenants' use of energy and water, and generation of waste, have an impact on climate change.
-As such, Orion intends to engage and collaborate with its tenants across its portfolio to better understand its climate-change related impacts and seek to identify areas for improvement.

-In 2022, Orion instituted new policies that outline its commitment to ESG oversight and programs driving environmental stewardship.
+Orion has adopted policies that outline its commitment to ESG oversight and programs driving environmental stewardship.
 Some highlights are noted below: